TalalNaveed/HarvestShare-Website/README.md

 # HarvestShare 🌱

 A modern web platform that connects food donors with charities and individuals facing hunger, ensuring surplus food is shared with those in need.
+This came to light as a final project for one of my courses.
+The project is a frontend which delivers the main idea of what we came up with.

 ## 📋 Table of Contents